 FM students in online or blended courses enjoy the same library rights and privileges as on-campus students.
-They have access to books, periodical articles, research assistance, and reference services via the Evans Library’s Home page, email@example.com or telephone (518.736.3622 x8058).
+They have access to books, periodical articles, research assistance, and reference services via the Evans Library’s home page, by email at firstname.lastname@example.org or telephone (518.736.3622 x8058).
 The information below includes an overview of these services.

-Watch this short video to learn more about accessing the Evans Library from off-campus:
+Watch this short video to learn more about accessing the Evans Library from off-campuss:

 The Evans Library's materials collection is searchable from our online catalog and WorldCat (library collections from around the world).
 Evans Library materials can be checked out using your FM Student ID card, available at the Public Safety office.
-Materials can be picked up at the Library Circulation Desk, arrangements may also be made for delivery as needed. eBooks are also available, see the Evans Library's home page for details.
+Arrangements will be made for delivery of print materials as needed. eBooks are also available, see the Evans Library's home page for details.

 A wide variety of online periodical resources are available via the Library databases.
 The Library currently has over 30 full-text databases.
 Resources include full-text general as well as subject-specific databases that are all accessible from off-campus using your MyFM username and password.

-Books and/or articles not held by The Evans Library are available to all students from other libraries via our electronic system.
+Books and/or articles not held by The Evans Library are available to all students from other libraries via this online form.
 Students can use the online forms to request materials.

 As members of the SUNY community and upon presentation of a valid FM Student ID card, distance learning students are entitled to use the collections, services, and facilities of all SUNY campus libraries.
 Additionally, FM students may use other area public libraries as their individual policies dictate.

 The Library offers a variety or research and reference assistance.
-The ability to contact a librarian for assistance at any day and/or time is available through the AskUs 24/7 online chat reference service.
-The online website also includes documentation which will assist the distance learner in their academic endeavors.
+The ability to contact a librarian for assistance at any day and/or time is available through the online chat reference service located on our student services page.
+The page also includes documentation which will assist the distance learner in their academic endeavors.
 These documents include research assistance, subject guides, and citation help.
 Direct Reference help is available via email or telephone 518.736.3622 x8058.